NX101.com - A course in Nikon Digital Photography

 There does appear to be a major implementation difference in the D300 between 12-bit and 14-bit modes.
 Just look above at the columns that can be seen in low light 12-bit mode, but not in 14-bit mode.
 I suspect the only reason high ISO looks slightly better in 14-bit mode is because of this unknown implementation difference between it and 12-bit mode.

 Conclusions: NEF is far superior to JPG in recording detail in deep shadows (black).
-14-bit NEF is better than 12-bit NEF, but only if you are going to heavily modify your photo and attempt to pull detail out of very dark areas of your photo (or if you are going to be using high ISO).
+14-bit NEF is better than 12-bit NEF, but typically only if you are going to modify your photo and attempt to pull detail out of dark areas of your photo (or if you are going to be using high ISO).
+There is evidence online that clearly shows it eliminates banding in dark areas of well exposed photos on the D300.

 Why does 14-bit have (slightly) more dynamic range than 12-bit: When you examine these two NEF, why does the 14-bit NEF capture more dynamic range recorded than the 12-bit NEF?
 One possibility is a 'truncation' behavior in the A/D (analog to digital) converter inside the camera.
 Namely, in 12-bit mode, the 12-bit number of '4' is used to represent the 14-bit mode numbers of 16, 17, 18, and 19.
 Or looking at it another way (normalize the 14-bit numbers back to 12-bit numbers), 4.0, 4.25, 4.5, and 4.75.
 So for a particular number of photons at a pixel location, the A/D converter might generate the number 4 in 12-bit mode, but the number 19 (4.75) in 14-bit mode.